Raywire/iReporter/README.md

 ### Prerequisites

-A database called ireporter with a user called raywire and password raywire2018 is required You can also add your username and password to app/db_config.py
+A database called ireporter with a user called raywire and password is required You can also add your username and password to app/db_config.py
 ```
 sudo -u postgres psql
 postgres=# create database ireporter;
-postgres=# create user raywire with encrypted password 'raywire2018';
+postgres=# create user raywire with encrypted password 'password';
 postgres=# grant all privileges on database ireporter to raywire;
 ```
 Contents of .env file